smckee99/auth0-tenant-security-hands-on-workshop/README.md

 1. Select `Auth0 Management API` in the dropdown, select `All` permissions, and then `Authorize`.
 It is not advisable to grant all permissions in a production use case, but we will allow it for testing.
 1. Under settings, save the `domain`, `client_id`, and `client_secret` for later.

-Next, open the project by clicking on the button below.
+Next, open the project in Gitpod by clicking on the button below.
 You can signup for a free Gitpod account using your Github account.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#/https://github.com/tylernix/auth0-tenant-security-hands-on-workshop)

-- Create a `local.tfvars` in the root project directory that defines the necessary Auth0 configuration values as follows:
+Create a `local.tfvars` in the root project directory that defines the necessary Auth0 configuration values as follows:

 ```bash
 # The url of your Auth0 tenant domain (without the https://).